cfbanks/pizza/README.md

 6. Let the dough balls rise for 4-6 hours (they should almost double in size).
 Now you can start making your pizzas!

+**Tip**:

+- If you need your dough to rise faster, you can always put it in a warmer environment.
+Some ovens have a "proof" setting, or you can turn your oven on the lowest temperature until it preheats, then turn it off and just let the lingering heat create a warm place that the dough can rise in.

 **One note about using this dough calculator:**

 - This recipe uses 60% hydration (percentage of water compared to flour).
 This makes a dough that is easy to handle and it works well.
 As you get more experience handling the dough, you can bump up the hydration level.
 I like a 65% hydration dough.
 The higher hydration makes for a lighter crust with more air bubbles when it comes to cooking.
 The higher hydration does make it harder to handle the dough since it is sticker and tears more easily.

 #### Tomato Sauce Recipe